 Pamela Rose & the Beasts of Blues — A long-time local jazz and blues vocalist with a national reputation, Pamela Rose has graced the stage as a headliner at SFJazz and at the Monterey Jazz Festival.
 She has been a regular at Sausalito’s Jazz and Blues by the Bay for many years.

-The Rowan Brothers — One of the longest-performing groups in the Bay Area, they first appeared here in 1971 as the “psychedelic country folk” opening act for The Grateful Dead.
-The relationship between members of The Dead and the Rowans has continued for many years, with Jerry Garcia and Billy Kreutzmann appearing on their first album (along with local Renaissance Man Ed Bogas, who took over as composer for the Charlie Brown Specials after the death of Vince Guaraldi) and Phil Lesh later performing Dead material with them on stage.
-Despite those Grateful Dead alliances and appearances, the Rowans’ natural style feels distinctly different to me.
+The Rowan Brothers — One of the longest-performing groups in the Bay Area and seminal Sausalito musicians, they first appeared here in 1971 as the “psychedelic country folk” opening act for The Grateful Dead.
+The relationship between members of The Dead and the Rowans has continued for many years, with Jerry Garcia and Billy Kreutzmann appearing on their first album (along with local Renaissance Man and good guy Ed Bogas, who took over as composer for the Charlie Brown Specials after the death of Vince Guaraldi) and Phil Lesh later performing Dead material with them on stage.
+Despite those Grateful Dead alliances and appearances, the Rowans’ natural style feels distinctly different.
 They play regularly n Sausalito as a duo at The Trident.

 Carlos Santana — It’s been a while now since Santana has done an unpublicized pop-up show in Sausalito.
 This may be because the last one (as I remember) at Gatsby’s on Caledonia St. drew such a big crowd in the era of mobile phone word-of-mouth that the cops had to come blockade the nearby intersections to protect the crowd that gathered outside to listen